top of page

 If you are late for a scheduled appointment, please note:

-• As a courtesy, please text June to let her know when you will arrive.
+• As a courtesy, please text (not call) June to let her know when you will arrive.

 • If you are not in the Practice or online after 5 minutes, June will text you.